What is Forced Labour?

 - Right to freedom from forced labour (UDHR, Article 4; ICCPR, Article 8): Freedom from forced labour is a human right in and of itself.
 Freedom from forced or compulsory labour is a cornerstone of the ILO’s “decent work” concept and one of the most basic human rights.
 The prohibition of the use of forced or compulsory labour in all its forms is considered now as a peremptory norm of international law on human rights; this means that it is of an absolutely binding nature from which no exception is permitted.

 - Right to work (UDHR, Article 23; ICESCR, Article 6): The right to work is considered a fundamental right.
 One of its essential components is the right to free choice of employment.
-This implies the right of everyone not to be forced in any way whatsoever to exercise or engage in employment.
+This implies the right of everyone not to be forced to engage in employment or to be abused or exploited in that employment.

 - Right not to be subjected to torture, cruel, inhuman and/or degrading treatment or punishment (ICCPR, Article 7): By its very nature, forced labour often involves the use of degrading treatment and the “menace of penalty” forcing people to work.
 For example, security forces may be employed to use abusive practices or threats to coerce people into undertaking forced labour.

-- Rights of protection of the child (ICCPR, Article 24): Forced labour may involve entire families working to pay off a debt.
+- Rights of protection of the child (ICESR Article 10): Forced labour may involve entire families working to pay off a debt, or families of migrant workers denied remittances as a result of excessive recruitment fees or wage theft.
 Children may also be trafficked for the purpose of forced labour.

 - Right to enjoy just and favourable conditions of work (UDHR, Article 23; ICESCR, Article 7): People working under conditions of forced labour regularly work excessive hours, often for little or no pay.
 They are also often forced to work under dangerous and unsafe conditions.
 Due to the very circumstances in which they are employed, their working conditions are unlikely to be just or favourable.